 Then come the fish courses, of which the fish tacos are the crowning glory.
-The light gold casing holds marinated and deep-fried kingklip, sprinkled with finely sliced green and red onions, and a curried aioli.
-The only complaint would be that the serving seduces the palate and then leaves you yearning for more – I would happily dine on a plate of these.
-But then there is still a wonderful seafood curry to enjoy, with sea bass, confit prawn and mussels, not to mention tender duck served in flavourful sauce of coconut milk, cardemom and cloves.
-Savoury rice on the side, and the fluffiest, most fragrant garlic naan in local history, completes the offering.
+The light gold casing holds marinated and deep-fried kingklip, sprinkled with finely sliced green and red onions, and a curried aïoli.
+The only complaint would be that the serving seduces the palate then leaves you yearning for more – I would happily dine on a plate of these.
+But then there’s still a wonderful seafood curry to enjoy, with sea bass, confit prawn and mussels, not to mention tender duck served in a flavourful sauce of coconut milk, cardamom and cloves.
+Savoury rice on the side and the fluffiest, most fragrant garlic naan in local history, completes the offering.

-A sizable drinks list with a wide range of spirits and a very tempting selection of cocktails redolent with exotic Asian flavours.
-Wines are arranged in categories mild, medium and hot – as in the types of wines that would work well with these categories of spice.
+A sizeable drinks list with a wide range of spirits and a very tempting selection of cocktails redolent of exotic Asian flavours.
+Wines are arranged in categories of mild, medium and hot – as in the types of wines that would work well with these categories of spice.
 There’s more than enough variety, and plenty of by-the-glass options.

 Perfectly on point – staff are well-versed in the intricacies of the various dishes.
 They seem keen to be there, and genuinely delighted at the dazzled expressions on diners’ faces.

-A spur of the moment TGIF or payday type celebratory dinner – but you’d need to be canny to get a table, as the restaurant does not accept bookings.
-That said, it’s a sizable space with lots of seating, and the set menu should mean a quick turnover, so even if you get there and don’t immediately find a table, you could always wait in style at the bar, drink in hand, no?
+A spur-of-the-moment TGIF meal or payday-type celebratory dinner – but you’d need to be canny to get a table, as the restaurant does not accept bookings.
+That said, it’s a sizeable space with lots of seating, and the set menu should mean a quick turnover, so even if you get there and don’t immediately find a table, you could always wait in style at the bar, drink in hand, no?